halmasieh/Amazon_Vine_Analysis/README.md

 ## Summary
-According to the observed percentages attributed to 5-star vine reviews versus 5-star un-vine reviews, it can be stated that since the percentage of vine reviews gave 5-star ratings is higher than un-vine reviews, so, we could probably tell that the vine program has a positive bias.
+According to the observed percentages attributed to 5-star Vine reviews versus 5-star un-Vine reviews, it can be stated that since the percentage of Vine reviews gave 5-star ratings is higher than un-Vine reviews, so, we could probably tell that the Vine program has a positive bias.

 In addition, as shown in the following table,